Harry Potter & the Philosopher's Stone: Take Two

 Harry's Slytherin housemates were a little more understanding than the Gryffindors were about Harry's fear of Voldemort, but even the thought of Voldemort crashing the party, so to speak, was not enough to dislodge their fear of not passing first year exams; as Hermione had pointed out, without them, they wouldn't be entering second year.
 Even the children of Death Eaters could not fully appreciate the magnitude of fear that Harry was harbouring; they had grown up after the fall of the Dark Lord.

 Their exams were completed with specially provided quills that had been enchanted with an anti-cheating charm.
 They took written as well as practical exams.
 In Charms, they had to make a mango tap-dance across a table.
 In Transfiguration, they had to change mouse into a cigar box.
 Points were added for how pretty the box was, but taken away if it retained a tail or whiskers.
+Neville and Hermione were particularly relieved to know that the mice would all be reverted to form, with no harm done, after exams were finished.
 Snape made everyone nervous in the Practical Potions Probe, even his own house, hovering over their shoulders, as they tried to remember how to make a forgetfulness potion.

 Their last exam was History of Magic, for which there was simply a written.
 Hermione and Pansy gloated to each other after it was over for both Houses on how easy it had been and how they did not have to know all about Elfric the Eager or the Goblin Uprising of 394.
 They actually wanted to go over the exam papers, but Ron said it made him ill, so the group wandered out towards the lake to relax.